 Farm Animals Grazing on the Side of the Road

-Speaking of things you see on the side of the road… It isn’t just children.
+Speaking of things you see on the side of the road in Belize and Guatemala… It isn’t just children.
 It’s the whole family farm!
-We barely drove a couple of miles down the road from the airport before we saw a horse tied up on the side of the road eating grass along the shoulder.
+We barely got a couple of miles outside of the airport before we saw a horse tied up on the side of the road eating grass along the shoulder.
 I thought it was odd, but we kept driving.
 Finally, about 80 horses later, I started questioning it.

 People Outside… Together